Dineshs91/youtube-audio/README.md

 # youtube-audio
 Listen to audio on youtube.
+This is a chrome extension which converts youtube to play just the audio.

 ![youtube-audio-screenshot](https://github.com/Dineshs91/youtube-audio/blob/master/youtube-audio-screenshot.png)